felipealfonsog/Java/README.md

 #
 # Algorithms and Software Engineering for Professionals

-Understand the core concepts and algorithms of software engineering using Java
+Working and testing files of - Understand the core concepts and algorithms of software engineering using Java Focused to:

+    Master the core software engineering algorithms
+    Understand the concepts Iterations, time complexity and optimization Understand key data structures such as stack and queues Learn the Art of Algorithm design
+    Master tree and graph Algorithms
+    Ace in technical interviews with proper grasp of concepts

 #
 https://www.udemy.com/algorithms-and-software-engineering-for-professionals/learn/v4/overview